 How To Make Albondigas Soup

-Sauté chopped onions in a large soup pot in hot oil until the onions are limp, but not yet browned.
+Sauté chopped onions in a large soup pot in hot oil until the onions are translucent in color and tender, but not yet browned.

 Cooking onions for the albondigas soup in a skillet.

-Add the rest of soup ingredients to the pan (chili powder, garlic powder, bisque of tomato soup, condensed beef consommé, water, sliced celery and carrots.
+Add the rest of soup ingredients to the pan.
+These ingredients are chili powder, garlic powder, bisque of tomato soup, condensed beef consommé, water, sliced celery and carrots.

 Simmer, uncovered, on medium-low heat for 20 minutes, stirring occasionally.
 While the albondigas soup is simmering, make the meatballs.